-On January 10, 2022, the Company granted a total of 81,082 RSUs and 103,569 stock options to a newly appointed member of the Company's Board of Directors under the 2020 Plan and in accordance with the Company's non-employee Director compensation policy.
+On January 10, 2022 and May 16, 2022, the Company granted a total of 81,082 and 360,000 RSUs, respectively, and 103,569 and 447,438 stock options, respectively, to newly appointed members of the Company's Board of Directors under the 2020 Plan and in accordance with the Company's non-employee Director compensation policy.
 The RSUs vest in equal installments over a three-year period upon the anniversary of the grant date, and are subject to deferred settlement upon the Director's separation of service with the Company.
 The stock options vest in full upon the one-year anniversary of the grant date.
-Upon termination of service to the Company or upon a change of control as defined in the 2020 Plan, the Director shall be entitled to a payment equal to the fair market value of one share of Amarin common stock per award vested or granted, respectively, which is required to be made in shares.
+Upon termination of service to the Company or upon a change of control as defined in the 2020 Plan, each Director shall be entitled to a payment equal to the fair market value of one share of Amarin common stock per award vested or granted, respectively, which is required to be made in shares.

 On June 14, 2021, the Company granted a total of 218,000 RSUs and 278,271 stock options to members of the Company's Board of Directors under the 2020 Plan and in accordance with the Company's non-employee Director compensation policy.
 The RSUs vest in equal installments over a three-year period upon the earlier of the anniversary of the grant date or the Company's annual general meeting of shareholders in such anniversary year, and are subject to deferred settlement upon the Director's separation of service with the Company.
 The stock options vest in full upon the earlier of the one-year anniversary of the grant date or the Company's annual general meeting of shareholders in such anniversary year.
-Upon termination of service to the Company or upon a change of control as defined in the 2020 Plan, each Director shall be entitled to a payment equal to the fair market value of one share of Amarin common stock per award vested or granted, respectively, which is required to be made in shares.
+Upon termination of service to the Company or upon a change of control as defined in the 2020 plan, each Director shall be entitled to a payment equal to the fair market value of one share of Amarin common stock per award vested or granted, respectively, which is required to be made in shares.